AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

         repeated string greeter = 1;
     }

-Above is the full definition of the contract, it is mainly composed of three parts:
+The complete contract definition consists of three main parts:

-- imports: the dependencies of your contract.
+- Imports: These are the dependencies of your contract.
-- service definitions: the methods of your contract.
+- Service Definitions: These define the methods of your contract.
-- types: some custom defined types used by the contract.
+- Types: These are custom-defined types used by the contract.

-Let’s have a deeper look at the three different parts.
+Now, let's take a closer look at these three different parts.

 Syntax, imports and namespace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^